 24/7 electricity and 24/7 drinkable water for all –

-(iii) ensure a fair and speedy enforcement of contracts – impose actual costs, seek security on grant of injunctions that increase costs for the injuncted litigant etc.
+(iii) ensure a fair and speedy enforcement of contracts – impose actual costs, seek security on the grant of injunctions that increase costs for the injuncted litigant etc.

 (iv) simplify taxation and reduce tax levels to enhance revenue